aksommerville/spellingbee/README.md

 - - - - The hard part is the filtering, there's 57000 words here.
 Time yourself on the first 1000, up to TAD.
 2008..2028. ...eliminated about 400/1000.
 - - - - Figure about 20 hours of deleting words to finish that... is it worth it? ...yes
 - - - - 2024-11-09: I'm thru the 5-letter B words now.
 If we do just one letter a day, there's 76 left.
 Big but doable.
+- - - - [ ] Also, once that's done, eliminate anagrams.
+No sense having both BANE and BEAN, so pick the prettier.
 - - [ ] Special encounters, monsters that have their own particular rules.
 - - - [ ] Jackrabbit: You get only so much time to play, then he preempts you.
 - - - [ ] Trickster: All letter scores are zero, you can only hurt him with length bonuses.
 - - - [ ] Evil Twin: She doesn't draw from the bag.
 At each draw, she gets a copy of your hand.
-- - - [ ] The Queen: Fight like normal, but only the letter Q can finish her.
+- - - [x] The Queen: Fight like normal, but only the letter Q can finish her.
+- - [ ] Log
 - [ ] Outer world.
 - - [ ] editor: Map commands
 - - [ ] editor: sprite